 The Sir Zelman Cowen School of Music offers performance units for students across the University.
 Bachelor of Music and double degree students have access to Specialisation Study Units, which make up a Major stream.
 Students from anywhere in the University can enrol in our ensemble elective units.

-Performance students have many wonderful opportunities to engage in a wide cross-section of musical activities, both within and outside formal study programs.
-Solo and ensemble performance and practice-based research are fundamental to the learning experience in the School and as an excellent preparation for post University life.
+Performance Specialisation students have many wonderful opportunities to engage in a wide cross-section of musical activities, both within and outside formal study programs.
+Solo, ensemble and chamber performance and practice-based research are fundamental to the learning experience in the School.

-Founded in 1965, the School has over 350 students from undergraduate to PhD level.
-Students are encouraged to integrate their learning in composition, ethnomusicology and musicology, performance, including professional practice/pedagogy.
-Students can specialise in one or more of these areas.
+Founded in 1965, the School has over 500 students from undergraduate to PhD level.
+Students are encouraged to integrate their learning in composition, ethnomusicology and musicology, performance, including professional practice and pedagogy.

 Description of Course